 The U.S. government is often a rapid responder when disasters—such as disease outbreaks, hurricanes, tsunamis, and terrorist attacks—strike at home or abroad.
 In the United States, the president declares disasters to unlock vital federal resources for state and local governments.
 At the same time, the United States regularly provides essential support to foreign countries stricken by tragedy.
-The growing frequency and intensity of disasters, which many link to global warming and human development patterns, pose pressing new challenges for U.S. preparedness and relief efforts.
+The growing frequency and intensity of disasters, which many researchers link to climate change and human development patterns, pose pressing new challenges for U.S. preparedness and relief efforts.

 When does the U.S. government respond to disasters?